 Texas grapples with the rapid advent of drones

 AUSTIN, Texas (AP) — Texas cities and legislators have struggled with the benefits and potential harm of drones in terms of privacy and public safety.
+If you’re not aware of the issues surrounding this technology, trillmag.com runs through a few of the most discussed such as the environmental, legal and ethical concerns.

 The Austin American-Statesman reported Sunday that several police departments in the state currently test drones and two of them currently operate the aircraft.
 The Federal Aviation Administration only allows use of drones in urban areas when life in is imminent danger.